fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

+:::AccordionTitle Can I change the theme of web page received in token url?

+::::AccordionContent

+Currently, FP only supports customization of checkout page for razorpay as a payment gateway by using [SDK options](https://docs.fintechprimitives.com/payments/Razorpay-SDK-options/).

+::::EndAccordionContent

+::EndAccordionItem

+::AccordionItem

+:::AccordionTitle How do i enable Razorpay SDK options in payment response?

+::::AccordionContent

+You can reach out to FP support team for setting up SDK options.

+::::EndAccordionContent

+::EndAccordionItem

+::AccordionItem

-:::AccordionTitle After a successful payment can I generate payment again for the same order ID?
+:::AccordionTitle After a successful payment, can I generate payment again for the same order ID?

 ::::AccordionContent